AKAStacks/techdude-gq/index.markdown

             <header class="major">
                 <h2>I do computers for a living</h2>
             </header>
-            <p>What's that, you say?
-You want your laptop to make you a sandwich?
+            <p>You want your laptop to make you a sandwich?
 You need a website?
 You need help getting your man-cave rigged?
 Oh, you can't get into your e-mail...<br /><br />

                 Whatever--I can help (see a full list of <a href="#services">services here</a>).
 Give me a shout at <a href="mailto:{{ site.email }}">{{ site.email }}</a> or <a href="#footer">call me</a>.<br /><br />
             </p>